AmrHany153/Task_Manger_Backend_project/README.md

   - Owner => can access to all group features
   - Moderator => can access to all group features except deleting
   - Member => can access his tasks and the group tasks

+## Running HTTPS:
+1. create key.pem and cert.pem files using OpenSSL.
+2. create "ssl" folder and put the files there.

 ## Installation 🛠️